s-chh/LSPP/README.md

 ```

 ### Integration to new tasks
-Alternatively, simple PyTorch code for quick integration with new frameworks:
+PyTorch code for quick integration with new frameworks:
 ```
 from lspp import LSPP